Welcome to the Labor Market Information Division

 Latest News Releases and Announcements

-Iowa’s seasonally adjusted unemployment rate decreased slightly to 3.7 percent in August from 3.8 percent in July.
-The state’s jobless rate was 4.3 percent one year ago.
-The U.S. unemployment rate dropped to 5.1 percent in August.
+Iowa’s seasonally adjusted unemployment rate remained at 3.2 percent for July.
+The state’s jobless rate was 3.7 percent one year ago.
+The U.S. unemployment rate decreased slightly to 4.3 percent in July.

-Iowa’s seasonally adjusted unemployment rate increased slightly to 3.8 percent in July from 3.7 percent in June.
-The state’s jobless rate was 4.3 percent one year ago.
-The U.S. unemployment rate remained at 5.3 percent in July.
+Iowa’s seasonally adjusted unemployment rate increased slightly to 3.2 percent for June.
+The state’s jobless rate was 3.8 percent one year ago.
+The U.S. unemployment rate rose to 4.4 percent in June.